-The College has a history of good partnership working arrangements with most of the secondary academies in North East Lincolnshire and other schools across the County of Lincolnshire, and three members of the College Leadership Team are on the governing bodies of four secondary academies in the area (including as Chair).
+The College has a history of good partnership working arrangements with most of the secondary academies in North East Lincolnshire and other schools across the Counties of North Lincolnshire and Lincolnshire, and four members of the College Leadership Team are on the governing bodies of four secondary academies in North East Lincolnshire and one LA maintained school in North Lincolnshire.

-In addition to the work the College has done and continues to do with secondary academies, it is developing its links with primary schools in the area.
-Up to March 2020 it delivered a wide range of enrichment activities (including sports) to local primaries.
-The College plans to re-engage with enrichment activities with schools, adhering to the Covid operational guidance issued to the education sector.
+In addition to the work the College has done and continues to do with secondary academies, it is developing its links with primary schools in the area to deliver a wide range of enrichment activities (including sports) to local primaries.